BotoX/snacme/README.md

 - privkey.pem: Domain private key, new one generated for every certificate.
 - cert.csr: Certificate signing request
 - cert.pem: Signed certificate
-- chain.pem: Intermediate certificate
-- fullchain.pem: Concatenated signed certificate and intermediate certificate (use this for nginx)

 These are actually symlinks to the latest version of the file, which is stored as `filename-unixtime.ext` and never deleted.